telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 __FunctionAttribute__

-The FunctionAttribute allows you to specify metadata for user function.
-This metadata describes the Category, Name, Namespace, Description and whether this function should be visible (IsVisible) for the reporting engine or not.
-If it is visible, it would be displayed in the Edit Expression Dialog so you can utilize it in an Expression.
+The FunctionAttribute allows you to specify metadata for user functions.
+This metadata describes the Category, Name, Namespace, Description, and whether this function should be visible (IsVisible) for the reporting engine or not.
+If it is visible, it will be displayed in the Edit Expression Dialog so you can utilize it in an Expression.

 __DescriptionAttribute__

 The DescriptionAttribute allows you to specify a description for the user function parameters.
-The description would be displayed in the Edit Expression Dialog when you select a User Function.
+The description will be displayed in the Edit Expression Dialog when you select a User Function.

 __Example:__